 The National Winston Churchill Library and Center, located at the George Washington University, is the stateside compliment to the original Centre and Chartwell House in England.

-The Sojourner Truth Library, originally constructed in 1969, needed to offer the expanded services and expectations of a university library in the digital age.
+Renovations and additions to the Sojourner Truth Library, originally constructed in 1969, allowed the university to offer the expanded services expected of a 21st century higher education library.

 The WRLC provides off-site storage facilities for nine university systems, providing shared resources and cost savings for these institutions to keep a vast collection of books and documents.

 Ayers Saint Gross has been working with the Enoch Pratt Free Library on various projects since 1983.